MinaChong/FantasyFormulaOne/README.md

 - As a user, I want to be able to save the current state of the Fantasy F1 League, including all races, teams, and drivers
 - As a user, when I start the Fantasy F1 application, I want to be able to reload my Fantasy F1 League from file

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by clicking the "Teams" button on the main menu which redirects you to the Teams page, where you can then click the "Add Team" button and go through the displayed instructions to enter information related to your new team; once completed, this new team will be displayed in the Teams page
+- You can generate the second required event related to adding Xs to a Y by clicking the "Teams" button on the main menu which redirects you to the Teams page, where you can then click the "Remove Team" button and select an existing team that you would like to remove; after, that selected team will be removed from the Teams page where it was previously displayed
+- You can locate my visual component by clicking the "Teams" button on the main menu which redirects you to the Teams page, where you can then select any team to view their page and click the "Show Team Performance Graph" button which will display a graph showing the points scored by each driver for that team
+- You can save the state of my application by clicking the "Save League" button on the main menu
+- You can reload the state of my application by clicking the "Load League" button on the main menu